 Take moments specific to [[TearJerker/PhoenixWrightAceAttorney the Phoenix arc]], ''[[TearJerker/AceAttorneyInvestigationsMilesEdgeworth Investigations]]'', or ''[[TearJerker/PhoenixWrightAceAttorneyDualDestinies Dual Destinies]]'' to those pages, please.

-* The part where you [[spoiler:play as Phoenix in his last trial, and the game forces you to present evidence that [[ForegoneConclusion you know will get him disbarred]] because [[DramaticIrony he doesn't know it's a forgery]]]].
-It makes a person feel like quite the villain.
+* The part where you [[spoiler:play as Phoenix in his last trial, and the game forces you to present evidence that [[ForegoneConclusion you know will get him disbarred]] because [[DramaticIrony he doesn't know it's a forgery]]. [[ButThouMust Even if you try to lose the case in any other way or NOT to present the forged evidence, the whole thing won't stop until you've done so.]]]]
 In fact, anything concerning [[spoiler: Phoenix losing his badge]] is saddening, but special mention has to go to one of the best tragicomic lines in the game, which you get when you examine a doll doing the classic objecting pose and [[spoiler: Phoenix bellows his old CatchPhrase one more time, before saying 'it's been seven years!
 I need to stop torturing myself with these things!
 I know, I'll just pretend it's saying something else.
 'Why yes sir, the post office is right over that way.'']]
 It's difficult to know whether that should be met with laughter or tears.

 ** [[spoiler:''Dual Destinies'' does show that Maya, Pearl, and Edgeworth kept in touch with Phoenix throughout that time.
-Which is a very happy TearJerker, since we find out his friends stuck with him the whole time.]]
+Which is a very happy TearJerker, since we find out at least some of his friends stuck with him the whole time.]]

 * The bad ending of ''Apollo Justice''.
 It's extremely easy to avoid, given how you get it, but it's also extremely easy just to see.